Most puppies go to the puppy raiser's home at about eight weeks old. Occasionally the puppies are older (up to a year old) when we first get them.

 We encourage you to take the puppy with you (if the location/occasion is appropriate), but if you are unable, usually another puppy raiser home will take care of your dog while you are on vacation.

 In general, yes.
 We like our puppies to become accustomed to new experiences and occasionally we will ask puppy raiser homes to exchange puppies for a week or two.
 Staff also will periodically take dogs-in-training for evaluations of their temperament or skills.

 CHAMP will lend you a crate, harness, leash, collar, bowls, puppy toys, and a CHAMP puppy cape for outings.
 Puppy raisers pay for food, treats, additional toys, and routine veterinary care.
 You may submit a reimbursement form monthly to cover veterinary and food costs of the program dog, if needed.
 CHAMP is a 501 (c) (3) charitable organization, and expenses you incur to raise the service dog in training are tax deductible to the extent allowed by law (and greatly appreciated by CHAMP!)
 Please consult your tax advisor.

-For more information or to receive a puppy raiser application, please Contact Us or call the CHAMP Assistance Dogs office, (314) 653-9466.
+For more information or to receive a puppy raiser application, please contact CHAMP.
 Once we receive your completed application, we will schedule an interview in your home with a CHAMP representative.
 This interview gives you a chance to ask further questions about our puppy raiser program and gives us the opportunity to meet you personally.
 After you have completed these steps, we will review your application and notify you whether your application has been accepted.
 Puppy Raiser Applicants must live in either the Greater St. Louis, MO area, or Columbia, MO.